ceshine/ceshine-hugo/content/post/20201222-pytorch-lightning-grad-accu/index.md

     return {'loss': loss}
 ```

-Now the number of data points are down by a lot.
+Now the number of data points is down by a lot.
 We'll be able to see another problem in the visualized data — we have multiple data points on the same step.
-This is because for each `global_step`, `training_step` will called `n` times, with `n` being the number of batches to accumulate.
+For each `global_step`, `training_step` will ne called `n` times, with `n` being the number of batches to accumulate.

 ## Attempt #3 (Good for a single GPU)